PrettyLittleThing

-PrettyLittleThing is a UK-based fast-fashion retailer, aimed at 16-41-year-old women.
-The company is owned by Boohoo Group and operates in the UK, Ireland, Australia, US, France, Middle East and North Africa.
-The brand's main headquarters are in Manchester, with offices in London, Paris and Los Angeles.
+PrettyLittleThing is a UK-based fast-fashion retailer, aimed at 16- to 24-year-old women.
+The company is owned by Debenhams Group and operates in the UK, Ireland, Australia, US, France, Middle East and North Africa.
+The brand's headquarters are in Manchester.
+PrettyLittleThing has offices in London, Paris and Los Angeles.

 History

-PrettyLittleThing was co-founded in 2012 by Umar Kamani and his brother Adam Kamani.
+PrettyLittleThing was co-founded in 2012 by brothers Umar and Adam Kamani.
 It started with an accessory only brand with limited products on the site.
-Since then the company has expanded and now operates internationally, including the US, Irish, Australian, Middle East, French and Canadian markets.
-The company sells Womenswear, footwear, accessories and beauty products.
-Celebrities including Miley Cyrus, Michelle Keegan, Rita Ora, Jessie J and Nicki Minaj were seen wearing their products.
+Since then, the company has expanded and now operates internationally; including the US, Irish, Australian, Middle East, French and Canadian markets.
+The company sells womenswear, footwear, accessories and beauty products.
+Celebrities, including Miley Cyrus, Michelle Keegan, Rita Ora, Jessie J and Nicki Minaj, were seen wearing their products.

 In February 2017, the company reported sales of £47.7m.
 In September 2015, it launched its mobile application in the UK market.

 In 2016, the brand partnered with ASOS and Lipsy on their website, as well as through the retailer Next.
+At this time, the brand also launched their USA site which was celebrated with a Los Angeles party hosted by Kylie Jenner.

 PrettyLittleThing was owned by the Kamani brothers until January 2017, before being acquired by their father Mahmud Kamani's company Boohoo.
 It acquired 66% stake in the PrettyLittleThing.

-In June 2017, PrettyLittleThing launched a range, PLT Girl for young girls aged 5–12.
-In November 2017, the firm drew press attention when it was named one of the top three fastest growing fashion companies by Hitwise.
+Throughout 2017, the PrettyLittleThing French website was launched as well as PLT Plus (plus size clothing ranging from 18-30).
+In November 2017, the firm drew press attention when it was named one of the top-three fastest-growing fashion companies by Hitwise.

-In February 2019, the brand opened their LA office on Melrose Avenue.
+In February 2019, the brand opened their Los Angeles office on Melrose Avenue.
+September 2019, PrettyLittleThing debuted at NYFW with their exclusive collaboration with American rapper and singer, Saweetie.

-In 2020 Boohoo acquired the remainder of PrettyLittleThing.
+In 2020, Boohoo acquired the remainder of PrettyLittleThing.

 In March 2020, the brand opened their Paris showroom with a collaboration with the French YouTuber Sananas.

 In June 2020, PrettyLittleThing launched their Middle Eastern website.

+During August 2023, Boohoo group opened their first US distribution centre.
+The one-million-square-foot warehouse located in Elizabeth Town, Philadelphia is set to considerably reduce delivery times for American shoppers.
+Alongside the warehouse launch, PrettyLittleThing hosted their East Coast Student Pop Up Tour.
+The tour saw a pink branded school bus travel across 12 US states and hosted pop ups at a total of 19 college campuses.

+In March 2025, PrettyLittleThing underwent a rebrand changing its colours to purple and red.
+This sparked controversy as people complained it was trying to go on the bandwagon of quiet luxury.